mhatzl/mantra/README.md

   The JSON form is passed to the template.
   If no template is given, the [report_default_template](/mantra/src/cmd/report_default_template.html) is used.

-  To render custom data like requirement info and test-run metadata, the arguments `--info-template` and `--test-run-template` may be set to template files.
+  To render custom data like requirement and test-run data, the arguments `--req-template` and `--test-run-template` may be set to template files.
-  These templates are then pre-rendered using [Tera](https://keats.github.io/tera/docs/), and the rendered content is made available as `rendered_info` and `rendered_meta` next to the regular `info` and `meta` fields.
+  These templates are then pre-rendered using [Tera](https://keats.github.io/tera/docs/), and the rendered content is made available as `rendered_data` next to the regular `data` fields.

-  Project name, version, and link may be set using the arguments `--project_name`, `--project_version`, and `--project_link`.
+  Project name, version, repository, and homepage may be set using the arguments `--project-name`, `--project-version`, `--project-repository`, and `--project-homepage`.
   A tag name and link may also be set using the arguments `--tag-name` and `--tag-link`.
   Tags should be used to indicate the requirements-snapshot/tag the report was generated with.

+  The template and project arguments may be set in the `mantra.toml` file, because these settings are assumed to not change much.

 ### Manual Reviews